chee86j/Reel_Relations2-JeffRender/README.md

 To unveil the degrees of separation between two actors, Reel Relations harnesses the power of the breadth-first search (BFS) algorithm.
 This intelligent algorithm traverses the graph methodically, tracing paths from one actor to another through their mutual movie appearances.
 The result is a thrilling revelation of the shortest path that connects the two actors, illuminating the degrees of separation they share.

+For optimal performance, we've implemented an LRU (Least Recently Used) caching system that stores search results.
+This means repeated searches between the same actors (in any order) will be significantly faster, as the results are cached and readily available.
+The cache automatically manages its size and removes least recently used entries when needed.

 ![Example of BFS](./src/Components/assets/example-search.png)

 All will find Reel Relations incredibly intuitive.
 Simply enter the names of the two actors you're curious about, and watch as the app unveils the hidden ties that are binding them through their cinematic collaborations.
 Prepare to be amazed as you unravel unexpected relationships and gain a deeper understanding of how everyone knows someone in the film industry.